Gabriela Montero: Concerts

-In both recital and after performing a concerto, Montero often invites her audience to participate in proposing a melody for improvisation.
-At times, also the orchestra may suggest a theme.
+At the end of both solo recitals and after performing a piano concerto, Montero has invited her audience to participate by proposing a melody for improvisation.
+At times, members of the orchestra have also suggested a theme.
 "When improvising," Montero says, "I connect to my audience in a completely unique way – and they connect with me.
 Because improvisation is such a huge part of who I am, it is the most natural and spontaneous way I can express myself.
 I have been improvising since my hands first touched the keyboard, but for many years I kept this aspect of my playing secret."

 Montero has performed with the New York Philharmonic; debuted with Lorin Maazel, Los Angeles Philharmonic at the Hollywood Bowl; Philharmonia Orchestra at the Royal Festival Hall; Rotterdam Philharmonisch Orkest at De Doelen; and NDR Hanover at the Bergen Festival.
-In recital, her engagements include the Edinburgh Festival, Vienna Konzerthaus, Klavier-Festival Ruhr, Kölner Philharmonie, Tonhalle Düsseldorf, Konzerthaus Berlin, Alte Sendersaal Frankfurt, Kennedy Centre Washington, D.C., and at the ‘Progetto Martha Argerich’ Festival in Lugano where she is invited annually.
+In recitals, her engagements include the Edinburgh Festival, Vienna Konzerthaus, Klavier-Festival Ruhr, Kölner Philharmonie, Tonhalle Düsseldorf, Konzerthaus Berlin, Alter Sendesaal Frankfurt, Kennedy Centre Washington, D.C., and at the Progetto Martha Argerich Festival in Lugano where she has been invited for several years.

-Montero performed John Williams' "Air and Simple Gifts" with Itzhak Perlman, Yo-Yo Ma, and Anthony McGill at the inauguration of U.S. president Barack Obama on January 20, 2009, although the music played was a recording made two days beforehand because of concerns over the cold weather damaging the instruments.
+At the inauguration of U.S. president Barack Obama on January 20, 2009, Montero performed the composition by John Williams Air and Simple Gifts along with Itzhak Perlman, Yo-Yo Ma, and Anthony McGill.
+The music heard at the ceremony, however, was a recording made two days before, because the cold weather might have damaged the instruments.

-Montero has a partnership with the French cellist Gautier Capuçon, appearing at various European festivals.